ldgalvan/glucoseformer/README.md

 ![Loss 5hr](images/train_val_loss_5hr_side_by_side.png)
 ![Loss 10hr](images/train_val_loss_10hr_side_by_side.png)

-Analysis: The 10-hour context window setup suffers from limited data availability, which constrains the model’s ability to minimize loss during training.
+**Analysis:** The 10-hour context window setup suffers from limited data availability, which constrains the model’s ability to minimize loss during training.
 In contrast, the 5-hour and 2.5-hour configurations benefit from denser data coverage, enabling better learning performance.

 ## Results

-Overview: It was insightful to observe how different model variants performed in terms of percentage error.
-The best-performing models were those using the 5-hour input window, which provided 28,500 training sequences, striking an effective balance between inference speed and prediction accuracy.
+Results from training and inference on our 15 models:

 ### ✅ 2.5 Hour Context Window (63,000 samples)